IsraelF6/Iterative-methods-Jacobi/README.md

 # Iterative-methods-Jacobi

-Write a subroutine that solves a triadiagonal matrix system, Ax = b, using the Jacobi method.
+A subroutine that solves a triadiagonal matrix system, Ax = b, using the Jacobi method.
 Your subroutine should take as input the matrix coefficients along the 3 bands: a[i,i−1] where i=2, ..., n; a[i,i] where i=1, ..., n, and a[i,i+1] where i=1, ..., n−1.
 Also b, x(0), and the tolerance eps, are inputs.